kayvour/ghost-terminal/README.md

 - Tap "type code" to open the code generation overlay
 - Tap the overlay to generate random code snippets
 - Fully responsive design adapts to your screen size

+## 🧰 Tech Stack
+- 🖥️ HTML5 for markup
+- 🎨 CSS3 for styling and glowing terminal effects
+- ⚙️ JavaScript (Vanilla ES6) for interactivity and command logic
+- 💡 No libraries or frameworks — just clean frontend code

 ## 🎯 Use Cases
 - Developer portfolios: Add interactive terminal sections